top of page

 Divorce Financial Analyst vs. Forensic Accountant: What’s the Difference - and Who Do You Need?

 When people ask for divorce financial advice, I often hear: “You need a forensic accountant!”
 While well-intentioned, the more important question is: Do I need a forensic accountant - or a Divorce Financial Analyst?
 Both professionals work with numbers.
 Both may support attorneys.
 Both can play critical roles.
-But they are not interchangeable , and choosing the wrong one first can cost time, money, and leverage.
-The simplest way to understand the difference: A Divorce Financi
+In practice, there is often some overlap in financial analysis — particularly around cash flow, tax considerations, and modeling.
+But the purpose and timing of their wo

 Stephanie Daukus